rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 Paul, an apostle of Christ Jesus by the will of God according to the promise of the life that is in Christ Jesus, ^0101

-To Timothy, my beloved child : Grace, mercy, and peace from God the Father and Christ Jesus our Lord. ^0102
+To Timothy, my beloved child:Grace, mercy, and peace from God the Father and Christ Jesus our Lord. ^0102

 I thank God whom I serve, as did my ancestors, with a clear conscience, as I remember you constantly in my prayers night and day. ^0103